spatialos/sdk-for-unity-starter-project/README.md

-# SpatialOS Unity SDK Starter Project
+# SpatialOS SDK for Unity Starter Project

+**New from October 2018: The SpatialOS GDK for Unity**<br/>
+Check out the alpha release of our [SpatialOS Game Development Kit (GDK) for Unity](https://docs.improbable.io/unity/latest/welcome).
+Using the Unity Entity Component System (ECS), the GDK is the next evolution in developing SpatialOS games in Unity.
+The SpatialOS GDK for Unity is designed to replace the SpatialOS SDK for Unity and we recommend using it over using the SDK for new game projects.
+See our [blog post anouncement](https://improbable.io/games/blog/spatialos-gdk-for-unity-launch?utm_medium=docs&utm_source=onboarding&utm_campaign=spatialos-gdk-unity-launch&utm_content=10-oct) for more information.

+---

 - *GitHub repository*: [github.com/spatialos/StarterProject](https://github.com/spatialos/StarterProject)

 ## Introduction

-This is a [SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos) starter project to use with the [Unity SDK](https://github.com/spatialos/UnitySDK) with useful core features that you can extend to build your own SpatialOS application.
+This is a [SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos) starter project to use with the [SDK for Unity](https://github.com/spatialos/UnitySDK) with useful core features that you can extend to build your own SpatialOS application.

 It contains: